mbodenham/CPD/README.md

 # Cascaded Partial Decoder for Fast and Accurate Salient Object Detection (CVPR2019)

 # Changelog

+## 1.2 - 2019-05-31
+### Added
+- model/CPD_model.py - VGG16 model with only the attention branch

+### Changed
+- train.py - Now able to train attention only model
+- train.py - Organised parse argument names to be more clear

+### Fixed
+- gts_folder.py - Error with os.walk

 ## 1.1 - 2019-05-30
 ### Added
 - gts_folder.py - New torchvision dataset.
 Loads images from multiple datasets